Use the Issues module to track, analyze, and manage defects as well as your code security vulnerabilities.

 Copying a defect to another workspace is useful, for example, if you are dependent on users in other workspaces to handle parts of your defect.
 You can create a defect for the other users in their workspace, and then verify the fixes before closing the defect in your workspace.

-For details, see Copy or move items to another workspace.
+For details, see Copy items to another workspace.

 When you create a defect, you can specify the environments in which the issue was detected.
 This will help developers understand which environments were problematic and where to focus their efforts.

 You can specify environments in the following ways: